-B.4 .
+B.4.
 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit?
 Y N (b) If yes, please describe: Other Document and/or Certification Requirements.
 C.1 Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan Form 50077-ST-HCV-HP, Certification of Compliance with PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 C.2 Civil Rights Certification.
-Form 50077-ST-HCV-HP, Certification of Compliance with PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan.
-C.3 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) provide comments to the PHA Plan?
-If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
+Form 50077-ST-HCV-HP, Certification of Compliance with PHA Plans and Related Regulations, must be submitted by the PHA as an electronic C.3 attachment to the PHA Plan.
+Resident Advisory Board (RAB) Comments.
+0.5 (a) Did the RAB(s) provide comments to the PHA Plan? (a) Did tile KAB(s) provide comments to tile FRA Flan: If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
 PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
 C.4 Certification by State or Local Officials.
 Form HUD 50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 D Statement of Capital Improvements.
-Required in all years for all PHAs completing this form that administer public housing and receive funding from the Capital Fund Program (CFP).
+Required in all years for all PHAs completing this form that administer public · housing and receive funding from the Capital Fund Program (CFP).
 D.1 Capital Improvements.
 Include a reference here to the most recent HUD-approved 5-Year Action Plan (HUD-50075.2) and the date that it was approved by HUD.